cloudblue/connect-haxe-sdk/README.md

 $ haxe package.hxml
 ```

-A `_build/_packages` folder will be generated with subfolders for every target language.
-For example, if you want to use it in Java, you should go to the `_build/_packages/java` folder, and copy `connect.jar` to your project.
+A `_packages` folder will be generated with subfolders for every target language.
+For example, if you want to use it in Java, you should go to the `_packages/connect.java` folder, and copy `connect.jar` to your project.

 To run an example written in Haxe, type: